pgherveou/queue/Readme.md

 	.online() // check that navigator is online before attempting to process job .interval('10s') // attempt to replay a failed job every 10sec (default is 2sec) .retry(5) // retry up to 5 times
-	.lifetime('5m') // up to 5min to complete a task
-	.action(function(done) {
+	.timeout('10ms') // task fail if it last more than 10ms .lifetime('5m') // stop retrying if job is more than 5min old .action(function(done) {
 		// do some work here
 		done(err); // pass an error to the callback if task failed